Introduction – Ancient Mesopotamia and its Gods

 Anu (or An) was considered the supreme god of the Sumerian pantheon – as in he was the ancestor of major deities (called Annunaki – the Seven Great Deities) and even mortal kings of the expanded Mesopotamian pantheon.
 Venerated as one of the members of the supreme triad (along with his sons Enlil and Enki), Anu was the lordly deity of the sky and heavens.

-The association of Anu to an ancestor figure and the heavens pertains to how the sky god possibly embodied the entire universe, much like the Indian deity Brahma.
+The association of Anu with an ancestor figure and the heavens pertains to how the sky god possibly embodied the entire universe, much like the Indian deity Brahma.
 And similar to Brahma’s course, Anu was rarely worshiped (at least by the period of written records).
 Instead, most of the veneration was directed to his son Enlil (discussed in the next entry).
 This shift suggests that the supreme deity was perceived more as a complex and unfathomable entity who dwelled in the background of his more relatable children.

 Historically, the cult center of Anu was based at the Eanna temple in the city of Uruk.
 But as noted before, his significance was relegated in favor of the Sumerian goddess Inanna (or Ishtar – as she was known in the Babylonian creation story), the goddess of heaven, by the Akkadian period, circa 24th century BC.